 The following estate planning tips for blended families are critical to protecting your children and your other loved ones from struggles and frustrations when you pass away.
 Even if you are young and your children are not very old, unforeseen things can lead to your family needing to access your estate and assets to continue supporting themselves.

-Estate planning is critical to protect your children and your other loved ones from struggles and frustrations when you pass away.
-Even if you are young and your children are not very old, unforeseen things can happen that can lead to your family needing to access your estate and your assets to continue to support themselves.
 In Pennsylvania, inheritance tax laws can make estate planning and management key to your family’s ability to access your assets if you should pass away.
-If you want to be sure that your blended family will be able to avoid excessive inheritance tax and the probate process, you need to plan your estate as soon as possible with an eye to PA laws about inheritance.
+If you want to be sure that your blended family can avoid excessive inheritance tax and the probate process, you need to plan your estate as soon as possible with an eye to PA laws about inheritance.

 How Can I Protect My Blended Family?

 You will need to understand that in PA, inheritance laws cause very high taxes to be assessed to distant relatives of the decedent.
 The intestacy laws in this state can also make it impossible for all members of a blended family to access your estate once you have passed away.
 The only way to prevent these issues is to make sure that you have a trust in place and that you back up this trust with a pour-over will.

 When you have a trust in the state of Pennsylvania, you can determine who is to have which items that you are leaving behind, and a large portion of the inheritance tax laws will not apply.
 Your pour over will can protect the items that you did not remember to include in the trust specifically.
 Any item that was not named in the trust will be handed off to the decedents named in your trust without having to pass through probate.
 This can be critical for assets like cars, properties, and other items that were not named in the trust.